Join Here | Log In

 People with slow COMT enzyme variants may find that supplements that affect the methylation cycle can affect their neurotransmitter levels.

-COMT also interacts with pain perception through neurotransmitter levels.
+COMT also interacts with the perception of pain through neurotransmitter levels.
 Research shows that there can be interactions between slow COMT and medications in pain management.[ref]
+Adding methyl donor supplements to the stack may cause fluctuations in how well pain medications work.

 More on this in a minute…